 Motor vehicle and parts dealers

-Other retail trade (excluding cars and personal care)
+Other retail trade (excluding cars, online shopping and personal care)

 Sector Labour Market Partnerships Program